Anthropic decision theory: Introduction

-Hence this paper does not take any position on anthropic probabilities, and instead seeks to find the correct decision in anthropic problems.
-This seems an extraordinary ambition -- how can the right decision be made, if the right probabilities aren't known?
-It turns out that with a few broad assumptions, it is indeed possible to solve these problems, and thus get the correct decision.
+Instead it seeks to directly find the correct decision in anthropic problems.
+The approach has some precedence: Briggs argues \citep{value_beauty} that SIA-type \emph{decision making} is correct.
+On the face of it, this still seems an extraordinary ambition -- how can the right decision be made, if the probabilities aren't fully known?
+It turns out that with a few broad principles, it is possible to decide these problems without using any contentious assumptions about what the agent's credences should be.
+The aim of this approach is to extend classical decision making (expected utility maximisation) to anthropic situations, without needing to use anthropic probabilities.

-This will be illustrated by careful analysis of one of the most famous anthropic problems, the Sleeping Beauty problem \cite{sleeping_beauty}.
-It turns out that one of the reasons that people have had contradictory intuitions on the problem is that it is underspecified from the decision perspective.
-The correct decision differs depending on whether the Sleeping Beauties are assumed to be selfless or selfish, or total or average utilitarians.
+This will be illustrated by careful analysis of one of the most famous anthropic problems, the Sleeping Beauty problem \citep{sleeping_beauty}.
+One of the difficulties with the problem is that it is often underspecified from the decision perspective.
+The correct decision differs depending on how much Sleeping Beauty considers the welfare of her other copies, and whether they share common goals.
+Once the decision problem is fully specified, a few principles are enough to decide the different variants of the Sleeping Beauty problem and many other anthropic problems.

-Many anthropic problems can be similarly solved using these assumptions, and this is often enough.
-But it still leaves many questions unanswered, especially those involving non-identical agents.
-Thus this paper then presents an Anthropic Decision Theory, which gives the correct solution to all the Sleeping Beauty variants and generalises to other anthropic problems.
-The last part of the paper illustrates the application of anthropic decision theory to many famous anthropic problems and paradoxes.
-It provides a more intuitive resolution of the Presumptuous Philosopher, Adam and Eve \cite{adameve}, and Doomsday problems \cite{doom}.
+That principled approach fails for problems with non-identical agents, so this paper then presents an Anthropic Decision Theory (ADT), which generalises naturally and minimally from the identical agent case.
+It is not a normative claim that ADT is the ideal decision theory, but a practical claim that following ADT allows certain gains (and extends the solutions to the Sleeping Beauty problem).
+ADT is based on `self-confirming linkings': beliefs that agents may have about the relationship between their decision and that of the other agents.
+These linkings are self-confirming, because if believed, they are true.
+This allows the construction of ADT based on open promises to implement self-confirming linkings in certain situations.
+Note that ADT is nothing but the Anthropic version of the far more general ``Updateless Decision Theory\footnote{ See for instance \url{https://wiki.lesswrong.com/wiki/Updateless_decision_theory}} and Functional Decision Theory \citep{damascus}.

+The last part of the paper applies ADT to two famous anthropic problems: the Presumptuous Philosopher and Doomsday problems, and removes their counter-intuitive components.
+This is especially relevant, as it removes the extra risk inherent in the Doomsday argument, showing that there is no reason to fear extinction more than what objective probabilities imply \citep{xriskprio}.